UPPMAX/uppmax_intro_cases/docs/intro.md

 - Questions that come up off-line can as well be put here!

 ## Exercises
-- Exercises may be solved indidividually or in small groups in
+- Exercises may be solved individually or in small groups in
   - classroom or
   - Breakout rooms for online students.